-Club Requirements Active Affiliate I/I, Member Member Club Club I/I, Youth, Polo School Associate Member Club Inactive Member Club Control or Access to a suitable Field/ Arena Yes, as defined below Yes, as defined below Yes, may share facilities with Ac- tive Member Club N/A N/A Stated Intent of Club Yes Yes Yes N/A N/A Liability Insurance Yes Yes, within the countries insurance standards Yes N/A N/A Club Organization Yes Yes Yes I/I Clubs must adhere to I/I required documentation N/A N/A Membership Yes, 3 Registered Players in good standing 3 Yes, 3 Yes, 3 Individu Pred Registered/ Members in good Sin Affiliate standing Hayers in N/A N/A a.
+51475 Club Requirements Active Member Club Affiliate Member Club I/I, Youth, Polo School Associate Member Club Inactive Member Club Control or Access to a suitable Field/ Arena Yes, as defined below Yes, as defined below Yes, may share facilities with Ac- tive Member Club N/A N/A Stated Intent of Club Yes Yes N/A Liability Insurance · · · · · · · · · · · · · · · · · · · Yes N/A N/A Club Yes Organization Yes Yes I/I Clubs must adhere to I/I required documentation N/A N/A Membership Yes, 3 Registered Players in good standing Yes, 3 Registered/ Affiliate Players in good standing Yes, 3 Individual Members in good standing N/A N/A a.
 Suitable Field: A suitable field shall adhere to the general dimensions outlined in the USPA Outdoor Rules including goals, goal posts, and run off space.
 The dimensions of a field may be smaller than USPA regulations provided the field still provides a safe, competitive area for play with proper run off areas.
 The grass shall be maintained to a proper length (consistent with industry standards for the species of grass) on which polo is able to be played; allowing for the ball to have ease of roll.
 The footing of the field shall be consistent as to not jeopardize the safety of the horse and rider.